meowster404/smart-mood-player/README.md

 ## License 📄

+This is an original, self-made project created for educational and personal use.
+All rights reserved to the author.

-This project is licensed under the MIT License - see the LICENSE file for details.
+**Note**: This project is not licensed under any open-source license.
+If you're interested in using or modifying this code, please contact the author for permission.

 ## Acknowledgments 🙏